VishalAgrawal0/Skiply-EduFeesMS/README.md

-# 📚 EduFeesMS - Microservices for Student & Fee Management
+# 📚 Skiply (EduFeesMS) - Microservices for Student & Fee Management

-EduFeesMS is a clean and modular **Spring Boot microservices project** designed to manage student records and fee collection in a scalable, real-world style.
+Skiply is a clean and modular **Spring Boot microservices project** designed to manage student records and fee collection in a scalable, real-world style.

 ---